transportkollektiv/lora-wifi-location-tracker/README.md

 ## Hardware

 You can find .brd and .sch files (created in eagle) and the ready to use gerber files for the *lortinchen*-PCB in the `hardware` folder.
 More info in [`README.md`](./hardware/README.md) in the hardware folder.
+The board can be power by two AA batteries.

 ## Firmware configuration